 It can be difficult for expats living in the US to improve their credit score.
 Often, they don’t have a credit history in the US, and this makes it hard to get started.
-In this blog post, we will discuss some tips on how to improve your credit score even if you are new to the country.
+Simply put, their credit scores are zero in the US.
+In this blog post, we will discuss tips on improving your credit score even if you are new to the country.
 Follow these simple steps, and you will be on your way to a better credit rating!

 Here are some tips to help you improve your credit score as an expat in the US:

 1. Get a City National Bank credit card as soon as possible

 City National Bank specializes in working with expats, who are about to relocate to the US, so they won’t ask for unnecessary paperwork that they know you don’t have.

 (Yes it is a real bank, not a fake one.
 I had that question before.)
 Below is the picture of the bank branch in LA.